takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.5.0.0 (01/05/2025 update)` <br>
+  ・ In LAP rounds that go around the same course, provisional standings are now displayed during the lap. <br>
+  ・ Adjustments have been made to allow the LAP rounds around the same course to continue to be displayed after the third lap.
+(Team competitions cannot be implemented due to Fall Guys specifications.) <br>
+  ・ Added “About Tools” section in the settings screen.
+Added in-game information and links related to Tools. <br>
+  ・ Some functions have been added in the developer mode. <br>
+  ・ We have optimized the program.
+We will continue our efforts in modifying and improving the readability of the program. <br>

   ○ `2025.4.0.0 (16/04/2025 update)` <br>
   ・ The sound effect can now be auditioned on the settings screen.
 Please refer to it when adjusting the volume. <br>